wargrey/mox/README.md

 wargrey

-Gyoudmon

 * story: each unique region of content within a document into which the user can type.

-  * main document: containing the primart contents of the document.
+  * main document: containing the primary contents of the document.